Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Examples

+Then, to find a $t$-step ROA, we simply perform backward reachability on the seed ROA for the desired number of steps.
 We show the resulting 5, 10, 15, 20, 25, and 30-step ROAs in Figure \ref{fig:van_panel}.
-Note that in this example we compute a $T$-step ROA without needing intermediate ROAs by simply concatenating $T$ dynamics networks.
-However, we show multiple ROAs to illustrate how the learned ROA approaches the maximal ROA for the true dynamics (bounded in blue) as the steps increase.
-By verifying the learned dynamics function is homeomorphic, we can run RPM on a much more restricted domain, providing a significant computational speedup.
-Specifically, the 10-step dynamics network has 33,946 regions, but by knowing the ROA is connected RPM only explores 2,735 regions, resulting in the computation taking 1 minute instead of 16 minutes, a 16x speedup.
+Note that in this example we compute a $t$-step ROA without needing intermediate ROAs by simply concatenating $t$ dynamics networks.
+However, we show multiple ROAs for illustration.
+By verifying the learned dynamics function is homeomorphic, we can run RPM on a restricted domain, providing a significant computational speedup.
+In Table \ref{tab:van_der_pol} we report the number of regions in the resulting ROAs as well as the number of regions explored by the backward reachability algorithm with and without leveraging the homeomorphic property of the network.
+The results in the table indicate a $15$x speedup is gained by leveraging the knowledge that the ROA will be connected since the seed ROA is connected and the network is homeomorphic.

+In addition, Table \ref{tab:van_der_pol} demonstrates that using RPM with knowledge of the homeomorphism also provides significant performance gains over a state of the art exact reachability algorithm \cite{yang2020reachability}.
+Although the approach from \cite{yang2020reachability} is clearly faster than the ``naive" RPM implementation, this is not the case when using the homeomorphic implementation.
+Moreover, the state bounds were chosen with prior knowledge of the true ROA, and if we relax the state bounds to $x_1 \in [-10, 10]$, $x_2 \in [-10, 10]$, then the method from \cite{yang2020reachability} enumerates the 15-step ROA in 610 seconds (scaling with the size of the state space), whereas the homeomorphic RPM implementation does not scale with the size of the state space (but rather with the size of the ROA), and thus the solve time remains 157 seconds.